Negiah: Biblical prohibition and subsequent exegesis

-Which individuals does the law apply to?
+Applicable individuals

 The same actions are forbidden with a niddah and with a forbidden close relative.
 During the niddah period, even non-affectionate touch between husband and wife is forbidden; however this is commonly referred to as a harchaka (הרחקה, "distancing") rather than a case of being shomer negiah.

 The laws do not prohibit touching certain close relatives to whom one is expected not to have sexual attraction: children, siblings, grandchildren, parents, and grandparents.
 Opinions differ on whether one may touch an adopted child of the opposite sex: R' Eliezer Waldenberg and R' Hayim David HaLevi permit, while R' Menachem Mendel Schneerson prohibits.
 Other authorities offer limited or conditional permission.

-Which touch is forbidden?
+Forms of touch forbidden

 Maimonides and the Shulchan Aruch formulate this prohibition as "hugging, kissing, or enjoying close physical contact".
 They do not indicate that mere touching is forbidden.

 Jonah of Gerona wrote that "any closeness of flesh is forbidden, for example touching [negiah] the hands of a married woman".

 Regarding the question of whether all affectionate contact is forbidden, or only lustful sexual contact, R' Aharon Lichtenstein ruled that even non-sexual affectionate contact is forbidden.
 However, R' Yehudah Henkin ruled that only sexual contact is forbidden, at least according to Biblical law.

 Incidental, unintended touch is permitted, for example when riding a crowded bus or train.

 According to Rabbi Moshe Feinstein, there are two separate laws underlying the concept of negiah.
 The first law is the prohibition against close contact with forbidden women.
 Because females above the age of 11 are presumed to have begun menstruation, the negiah prohibition extends to all females above that age.
 The second law, called hirhur, prohibits causing oneself to have inappropriate sexual thoughts.
 Feinstein prohibits such acts as hugging, kissing, and holding hands.
 With regard to shaking hands, see below.

 Like most laws, these prohibitions are waived to save a person who is in life-threatening danger, e.g. for a man to save a woman from drowning.
 In such cases, the prohibitions are waived even if the male rescuer is certain that he will experience improper thoughts (hirhur).
 Furthermore, medical practitioners and other professionals such as hairdressers may touch members of the opposite sex in the course of their professional practice.